 No-Bake Apple Pie has all the flavors of an apple pie, but it is made with a graham cracker crust and you don’t even need to turn on your oven!
-Try Dwight’s Caramel Apple Pie for another delicious apple pie recipe.
+Be sure to check out my other no-bake desserts.

 No-Bake Apple Pie

 Sometimes you are craving an apple pie, but don’t want to go through the hassle of making it completely from scratch, including a homemade pie crust.
 This No-Bake Apple Pie is a delicious apple dessert to share without a lot of fuss.

 There are three parts to this no-bake apple pie dessert–graham cracker crust, apples, and pudding mixture.

 Crust: To make the crust, it is just a matter of combining graham cracker crumbs and melted butter.
 You could also use a store-bought graham cracker crust.

 Apples: I used Granny Smith apples in this recipe.
 They won’t turn to mush and they tend to retain their shape when baked.
 A few other options you could try would be Honeycrisp apples, Braeburn, or Pink Lady apples.